-8.22.
+- 8.22.
 In accordance with policies GP1 and GP8, planning applications relating to the site are expected to incorporate a carefully considered landscaping scheme of both hard and soft landscaping in order to respect the character of the surrounding area, enhance the amenity of the residents on the site and to enhance the potential biodiversity of the area.
 The landscaping needs to be fully integrated into the design of the overall scheme to ensure a suitable external environment is created that will improve the natural habitat of the area, whilst providing for the needs of the residents in the form of a practical design that will develop over time.
-If existing trees are to be retained they must form an integral part of the layout and landscape design.

-8.23.
-Tree and hedge planting should use species appropriate to the site's location.
-Appropriate species for tree planting may include Evergreen Oak, Field Maple and Silver Birch; suitable hedge species could include Euonymus, Privet, Beech, Escallonia, and Blackthorn.
+If existing trees are to be retained they must form an integral part of the layout and landscape design. - 8.23.
+Tree and shrub planting should use native species, the following species may be appropriate in this case: Ash, Silver Birch, Common Alder, English Oak, Scots Pine, Rowan, Field Maple and fruit trees.
+Suitable hedge species could include Elder, Hawthorn, Holly, Grey Willow. - 8.24.

-8.24.
 Biodiversity could be enhanced by including suitable bird and bat boxes within the design to allow bats to roost and birds such as Swifts, House Martins, and more common species to nest.